8-minute read

 Phase 1: Defining risk

 Defining risk is central to any modeling initiative.
 Risk definitions, drivers, scenarios, and mitigations will be the bedrock of the risk methodology that a utility designs and uses to operationalize their data for decision making.
+Identifying key risk drivers and potential failure modes is essential to fully understand wildfire risk in utility operations, as this enables more accurate risk assessment and effective mitigation strategies.

 Objective: Coalesce on a shared understanding of risk